 The Syrian army has begun an operation in the city of Hama, one of the main centres of anti-government protests.

 Troops started moving into the city from several directions at dawn and residents told the BBC there was intense gunfire.
+At least three tanks were seen near a mosque and there were reports of some residents putting up street barricades.

 Syria has seen several months of protests against the rule of President Bashar al-Assad.